Alexander W. Lee

 Contact Info:

 I am a PhD student in computer science at Brown University, advised by Uğur Çetintemel and supported in part by an NSF Graduate Research Fellowship.
-I am broadly interested in the intersection of databases and AI, with a current focus on enhancing trust in AI-augmented data systems via integrity constraints (a.k.a. guardrails).
+Since Fall 2025, I have also been working part-time with Snowflake AI Research.
+I am broadly interested in the intersection of databases and AI, with a current focus on enhancing trust in semantic data processing systems via declarative guardrails.

 I graduated from Amherst College with a Bachelor of Arts in computer science and mathematics.
 At Amherst, I explored scalable and statistically-sound data mining algorithms as a research assistant in the Data* Mammoths research and learning group led by Matteo Riondato.